 Cutoff of NEET PG 2020 Exam will be made available Percentile mode.
 The equivalent marks to the Cut off Percentile will be given along with the result.

-Central Government of India in consultation with Medical Council Of India has lowered the NEET PG 2020 Percentile by 6 percentile.
-The State Counseling Committees are advised to grant Admission on the basis of revised percentile.
+Central Government of India in consultation with the Medical Council Of India has lowered the NEET PG 2020 Percentile by 6 percentile.
+The State Counseling Committees are advised to grant Admission on the basis of the revised percentile.
 NEET PG Exam Lowered Cutoff Percentile and Scores are as below:

 |Category||Lowered Cutoff||Lowered Scores||Lowered Cutoff||Lowered Scores|